-The second best as a motivation for learning Dutch are work opportunities.
+The second best motivation for learning Dutch is work opportunities.
 Well, your chances are great in 2021 when you are a highly educated male person, work in IT or technics and speak your English well, but as soon as you miss one of the mentioned points, your chances are better when Dutch is on your cv.
 And recruiters like facts: a diploma NT2 helps!
 You can do either the Civic Integration Exam.
 Their names are: Civic Integration Exam, Staatsexamen Nt2 Programma I en Staatsexamen NT2 Programma II

 Speaking some Dutch makes life more comfortable

 Speaking some Dutch does not guarantee that you’ll feel at home in the Netherlands.
 It is not easy to get in close contact with Dutchmen.
 Even Dutchmen have that problem when they move to a new house- it may take more than a year to feel at home, and accepted in the street.
 However, speaking Dutch at level A2 or B1, makes life more comfortable.
-You’ll understand signs and advertisements, letters of the municipality and those of schools.
-At work you’ll be happy to socialize with your collegues, and, when you have children, with your childrens friends and their parents.
+You’ll understand signs and advertisements, letters from the municipality and those from schools.
+At work, you’ll be happy to socialize with your colleagues, and, when you have children, with your children’s friends and their parents.